nazwhale/CV/README.md

 Six months ago I thought I was a person without a passion.

 I’m now a developer who spends his spare time going to meet-ups and conferences, writing a coding blog, reading tech articles, and using words like 'dope!' and 'stoked!' about VR, bots, and neural networks.
+I spent my last Sunday developing a Skill for Amazon's Alexa (it just went [live](https://github.com/alexa/skill-sample-nodejs-fact/blob/master/step-by-step/2-lambda-function.md)).
 Coding has taken over my life.
 I still can't quite believe it.

 Currently I'm looking for a career in London's tech scene as a full-stack developer, in an ambitious company working at the top of their field.
 Working on a product that I can get excited about is crucial, as is working in a team that will support me in learning new skills.